Ishwarya-26/C2C-Ecommerce-Store-Analysis/README.md

 Excel: Utilized for data preparation tasks including cleaning, formatting and report and power query for combine csv file as one file

 MySQL: Utilized for importing cleaned data and executing SQL queries to extract  insights.

+## Conclusion

+This analysis provided valuable insights into the user base of the e-commerce platform, highlighting key demographics, engagement patterns and buying/selling behavior.
+The findings can provide strategies for targeted marketing, product development and user experience improvements.